hartwigmedical/hmftools/sv-linx/README.md

 To help resolve and characterise events, LINX first annotates a number of genomic properties.

 #### Externally sourced genomic annotations
-Each brekend is first annotated with the following information from external sources
+Each breakend is first annotated with the following information from external sources
 * Whether it is in a known fragile site <SOURCE: Driver paper>
 * Whether it is in a known LINE source element <SOURCE: PCAWG LINE paper>
 * The replication timing of the breakend <SOURCE: HeLA replication timing>

 #### Identification of foldback inversions
 Foldback inversions are important structural features in the genome since they are a hallmark of the breakage fusion bridge process and are used by LINX in a number of ways in both the clustering and chaining algorithms.
 They can also be objectively identified independently of the clustering and chaining so it is useful to identify them upfront.
 We perform a genome wide search for foldback inversions.
 A pair of breakends are marked as forming a foldback if they meet the following criteria:
-* the breakend orientations are the same and are consecutive (ignoring any fully assembled interim breeakends) and after allowing for overlapping deletion bridges on both ends, specifically both
+* the breakend orientations are the same and are consecutive (ignoring any fully assembled interim breakends) and after allowing for overlapping deletion bridges on both ends, specifically both
     * The outer breakend may be overlapped by a variant within it’s anchor distance
     * The inner breakend may not have a facing breakend within it’s anchor distance
 * the breakends belong to a single inversion or are linked by an assembled or short chain (<= 5K bases)